The current committee is (term dates shown in parenthesis):

 - Ordinary Member – Ruth Healey (2021 – 2024)

-The committee meets on a quarterly basis, and the Annual General Meeting of GeogEd is held on/around the time of the RGS Annual Conference.
+The committee meets on a quarterly basis, and the Annual General Meeting of GeogEd is held on/around the time of the RGS Annual Conference (August/September time).
 If you wish to raise an item or idea for discussion, please get in touch with the Chair or Secretary.

 Lynda is a Senior Lecturer in Physical Geography, and Degree Programme Director for Geography at Bangor University.
 She is a Senior Fellow of the Higher Education Academy (AdvanceHE), and a Fellow of the Royal Geographical Society.
 She has a strong interest in the Scholarship of Teaching and Learning.
 She mentors new lecturers (on teaching and scholarship) within and beyond her institution.
 She is an assessor for the postgraduate certification in teaching in higher education in her own institution, and assesses applications for the Associate Fellow, Fellow, and Senior Fellow HEA (now AdvanceHE).
 Lynda delivers the RGS with IBG ‘New to Teaching’ workshops annually.
 She is an editor for Routes – The Journal for Student Geographers.